chaosraine/codge/src/site/notes/10-19 💢 Bardacht/16 Podcast/Episodes 2022/2022-07-29-the-best-planners-for-executive-dysfunction.md

 So that is my first recommendation.
 The Hobonichi weeks.

 The second thing I want to talk about is the planner that I was using last year.
-So if you've been around for a while, you may know that I highly recommend thevertical weekly planner.
+So if you've been around for a while, you may know that I highly recommend the vertical weekly planner.
 This one in particular is the Kokuyo Jibun techo lite is specifically the one.
 This is, this is the b6 slim cuz it's narrower than a standard B6 size.
 So they also have one that's an A5 size.
 That's a lot bigger than this one, but I personally really like the size of this, um, especially for someone who's just getting started.
 The B6 slim or the Hobonichi weeks are both very compact and manageable and aren't going to overwhelm you.

 So this is a vertical weekly layout.
 So that means that it has the days of the week going in columns instead of in rows, like the Hobonichi did.
 Um, I really, really love a vertical weekly spread for anyone who has time agnosia, if you don't really grasp how much time is in a day, what it feels like for an hour to pass, things like that, these can be really, really good as far as, you know, blocking out the time in your day.
 So you know how much time you want to spend on different things and you can kind of get a handle on that.